twome/pinguno/roadmap.md

 - fragility: make sure we don't try to write to a file while already writing to a file
 	- asyncify the write calls

+## GUI

+## Project management / organisation / presentation

+- Make sure all "global" npm binaries are installed as package.json dev-dependencies so that `npm run` can use their local `/node_modules/.bin` symlinks.
+- Icons for all formats (multi-res macOS, Win, and Unix in-OS icons, high-res website logo, systray icon, B+W menubar icons)

 ### NEEDED FOR SELF-USAGE: